March Madness Betting In New York

 Totals

-You can also bet the “over/under” line on the total number of points both teams will score in the game.
+You can also pick the “over/under” line on the total number of points both teams will score in the game.
 The over/under for March Madness games can vary widely, from the high 110s to the low 160s.

 Prop bets